-The American Bar Association Commission on Women in the Profession gave five women lawyers its 2015 Margaret Brent Women Lawyers of Achievement Award.
-The award ceremony luncheon took place on Sunday, Aug.
-2, at the Hyatt Regency Chicago during the ABA Annual Meeting.
+The American Bar Association Commission on Women in the Profession recognized five women lawyers with its 2017 Margaret Brent Women Lawyers of Achievement Award during a luncheon ceremony on Sunday, Aug.13, at the ABA Annual Meeting in New York.

 The honorees are (click on each name to see their profile video and their acceptance speech):

 Nancy Duff Campbell is co-president of the National Women’s Law Center in Washington, D.C.
 She has participated for more than 45 years in the development and implementation of key legislative initiatives and litigation protecting women’s rights, with an emphasis on issues affecting low-income women and their families.